 A simple gesture of asking for your direct report’s view on a certain topic can boost their morale and productivity by heaps.

-It will help them feel significant and inspire them to contribute better to the organization.
+Virtual meetings give the right platform to ask your direct report about their opinion on the team, the work and ongoing strategy.
+It will help direct reports feel significant and inspire them to contribute better to the organization.

 Your direct reports, too, are an important stakeholder in your organization.

 Thus, being accountable for them is not only necessary but will also signify your sincerity about your duties.